Stuffed Flounder Florentine

 Add the shredded cheddar (or cheese of your choice) and season with salt and pepper to taste.

 You now have made this into a Mornay sauce.
 Set aside and allow to cool.

-Now add in the 1/4 cup of bechamel you reserved (if it looks to dry add a little of the mornay into the mix, but the mixture should be soft and solid not runny.
+Mix the goat cheese, shredded mozzarella, and gorgonzola cheese, spinach, roasted red peppers together.
+Try to separate the spinach a little to get the cheese and bechamel thoroughly mixed in with the spinach.
+If the mixture looks too dry add a little of the mornay into the mix, but the mixture should be soft and solid not runny.

 Divide the stuffing between the flounder fillets and roll them, so that the flounder surrounds the stuffing.